instantlinux/docker-tools/images/dovecot/README.md

 | SSL_DH |  | Filename (in conf.local) of DH parameters |
 | TZ | UTC | time zone |

 Need more configurability?
-Edit the ConfigMap defined in kubernetes.yaml.
+Edit the ConfigMap defined in the helm chart.

 ### Secrets